agnesmaria1/Loan-Qualifier/loan_qualifier_app/README.md

-# Loan Qualification
+# Loan Qualifier Application

-This a command-line interface applicaiont to help loan qualifier finding the the right bank for their loan.
-This tool is user friendly, simple and easy to understand.
-User will also have the option to save the result for future reference.
+This is a python command-line interface application that allows users to see qualifying loans from lenders quickly and easily.
+The application works by taking in a `daily_rate_sheet` of loan criteria from various loan providers, asking the user a number of questions to evaluate their loan eligibility, and then returning to them a list of qualifying loans.

+---

 # Technologies